pyth-network/pyth-crosschain/target_chains/ethereum/sdk/stylus/README.md

+Here's a refined version of the documentation for clarity, consistency, and accuracy:

+---

 # Pyth Stylus SDK

-This package provides utilities for consuming prices from the [Pyth Network](https://pyth.network/) Oracle using Solidity.
-Also, it contains [the Pyth Interface ABI](./abis/IPyth.json) that you can use in your libraries to communicate with the Pyth contract.
+This package provides utilities for consuming prices from the [Pyth Network](https://pyth.network/) Oracle in Solidity.
+It also includes the [Pyth Interface ABI](./abis/IPyth.json), which can be used in your libraries to interact with the Pyth contract.

-It is **strongly recommended** to follow the [consumer best practices](https://docs.pyth.network/documentation/pythnet-price-feeds/best-practices) when consuming Pyth data.
+It is **strongly recommended** to follow the [consumer best practices](https://docs.pyth.network/documentation/pythnet-price-feeds/best-practices) when consuming data from Pyth.

 ## Features

-- Pyth  smart contracts use external calls  [`pyth-solidty-contracts`] library.
+- Integrates with the [`pyth-solidity-contracts`] library for external calls to Pyth smart contracts.
-- First-class `no_std` support.
+- Provides first-class `no_std` support.
-- Solidity constructors powered by [`koba`].
+- Includes Solidity constructors powered by [`koba`].
-- [Unit] and [integration] test affordances are used in our tests.
+- Supports both [unit] and [integration] test affordances for thorough testing.

 ## Installation

-You can import Stylus  Contracts from crates.io by adding the following line to your `Cargo.toml` (We recommend pinning to a specific version):
+To add the Stylus Contracts from crates.io, add the following line to your `Cargo.toml` (pinning to a specific version is recommended):

 ```toml
 [dependencies]
 pyth-stylus = "0.0.1"
 ```

-Optionally, you can specify a git dependency if you want to have the latest changes from the `main` branch:
+For the latest changes from the `main` branch, you can also specify a git dependency:

 ```toml
 [dependencies]